 Newer forms of external radiation therapy

-A form of IMRT called helical tomotherapy uses a linear accelerator inside a large “donut.”
+A form of IMRT called helical tomotherapy uses a linac inside a large “donut.”
 For this treatment, you lie on a table that slowly slides through the donut as the machine spirals around you.
 It delivers many small beams of radiation at the tumor from different angles around the body.
 This may allow for even more precisely focused radiation.

 Conformal proton beam radiation therapy is much like conformal therapy, but it uses proton beams instead of x-rays.
 Protons are parts of atoms that cause little damage to tissues they pass through but are very good at killing cells at the end of their path.
 This means that proton beam radiation may be able to deliver more radiation to the tumor while reducing side effects on normal tissues.
 Protons can only be put out by a special machine called a cyclotron or synchrotron.
 This machine costs millions of dollars and requires expert staff.
-This is why proton beam therapy costs a lot and is only in a small number of radiation treatment centers.
+This is why proton beam therapy costs a lot and is only offered in a small number of treatment centers.
 More studies are needed to find out if proton radiation gives better results in certain cancers than other types of radiation treatment.

 Intraoperative radiation therapy (IORT) is external radiation given directly to the tumor or tumors during surgery.
 It may be used if the tumors can’t be removed completely or if there’s a high risk the cancer will come back in the same area.
-The surgeon finds the cancer while the patient is under anesthesia ([an-es-THEE-zhuh] drugs are used to make the patient sleep and not feel pain).
+The surgeon finds the cancer while the patient is under anesthesia ([AN-es-THEE-zhuh] drugs are used to make the patient sleep and not feel pain).
 Normal tissues are moved out of the way and protected with special shields, so IORT lets the doctor give one large dose of radiation to the cancer and limit the effects on nearby tissues.
 IORT is usually given in a special operating room that has radiation-shielding walls.